After-hours Materials Pick-up

 If you or someone you know would like to apply for this convenient and timely service, please call the Outreach Services Department at (734) 482-4110 x1359 and ask to speak to Monique or send her an email.

-For the convenience of our patrons, the Ypsilanti District Library is able to borrow items that we don't have in our collection from other libraries that participate in the MeLCat statewide lending system.
-If you don't find the item you are looking for in our online catalog, you may click on the MeLCat tab to search for the item or ask at any public service desk.
+For the convenience of our patrons, the Ypsilanti District Library is able to borrow items that we don't have in our collection from other libraries through the Michigan e-Library Catalog (MeLCat) statewide lending system.
+If you don't find the item you are looking for in our online catalog, you may go directly to MeLCat (or click the Interlibrary Loan button on the catalog homepage) to search for the item.
+You may also ask for assistance at any public service desk.
 There is no charge to patrons for this service if materials are returned on time and in good condition.
+Reciprocal borrowers are asked to request MeLCat items through their home libraries.

 If YDL doesn't have the material you are looking for, please ask!